 “You will learn how to meditate, but there will be NO:

-theory – except to enhance the practical “how to” of meditation
+theory – except to enhance the practical “how-to” of meditation

 or uncomfortable sitting position”

 You see, meditation is a practical application of specific methods that have definite psychological benefits.
 These benefits can – over time – become quite awesome.
-If the meditations are directed toward gaining spiritual insights then they can awaken a person to deeper understanding – hence the use of meditation in religions.
+If the meditations are directed toward gaining spiritual insights then they can awaken a person to profound understanding – hence the use of meditation in religions.

-If the intentions for YOUR meditations are to relax deeply, gain peace, have clarity of mind, enjoy life more, and love yourself and your family more – then your meditations* can help you with this.
+If the intentions for your meditations are to relax deeply, gain peace, have clarity of mind, enjoy life more, and love yourself and your family more – then your meditations* can help you with this.

 * Not all meditations will bring you these results.
 You should use meditations that can bring you the results you desire in ways that are the most uncomplicated and easily practised anywhere (and affordable).